castore-dev/castore/docs/docs/2-event-sourcing/3-event-stores.md

 **Async Methods:**

 The following methods interact with the data layer of your event store through its [`EventStorageAdapter`](./4-fetching-events.md).
-They will throw an `UndefinedStorageAdapterError` if you did not provide one.
+They will throw an `UndefinedEventStorageAdapterError` if you did not provide one.

 - <code>getEvents <i>((aggregateId: string, opt?: OptionsObj) => Promise&lt;ResponseObj&gt;)</i></code>: Retrieves the events of an aggregate, ordered by <code>version</code>.
 Returns an empty array if no event is found for this <code>aggregateId</code>.